 You will have numbness for a few hours and it is advisable not to eat until the anesthesia wears out.
 You will experience pain and discomfort in the first couple of hours.
 The dentist will prescribe medication to ease the discomfort and prevent infection.

 The recovery after the implant surgery will depend on how well you take care of your oral health.

 Once the bone and implant integrate, your jaw will be ready for the rest of the process.
 The dentist will fix the abutment, which connects the implant and the dental crowns.
 The gums are reopened for the placement of the connector and stitched back again.

 A cast of your teeth is taken to make the dental crowns.
-The dentist may cover your gums with temporary crowns as you wait for the permanent ones.
+The dentist in Downtown Toronto may cover your gums with temporary crowns as you wait for the permanent ones.

 Visit Rusholme Family Dentistry for more information about dental implants and other missing teeth replacement treatments.